Vietnamese language: Lenition of medial consonants

 As noted above, Proto-Vietic had sesquisyllabic words with an initial minor syllable (in addition to, and independent of, initial clusters in the main syllable).
 When a minor syllable occurred, the main syllable's initial consonant was intervocalic and as a result suffered lenition, becoming a voiced fricative.
-These fricatives were not present in Proto-Viet–Muong, as indicated by their absence in Mường, but were present in Vietnamese until the 15th or 16th centuries.
+These fricatives were not present in Proto-Viet–Mường, as indicated by their absence in Mường, but were present in Vietnamese until the 15th or 16th centuries.
 Subsequent loss of the minor-syllable prefixes phonemicized the fricatives.
 Ferlus 1992 proposes that originally there were both voiced and voiceless fricatives, corresponding to original voiced or voiceless stops, but Ferlus 2009 appears to have abandoned that hypothesis, suggesting that stops were softened and voiced at approximately the same time, according to the following pattern: